owen9825/website_ananke/README.md

 ## Installation
+First, [install Hugo](https://gohugo.io/installation/linux/).
+We must use at least version [0.71.1](https://github.com/gohugoio/hugo/issues/6695)
-First, [install Hugo](https://gohugo.io/installation/linux/), then continue to install this project (website-ananke):
+, then continue to install this project (website-ananke):

 ### As a Hugo Module (recommended)